adityagavane47/CampusNexus/README.md

 ## CampusNexus
 ### The Decentralized Ecosystem for Student Creators and Commerce

-**CampusNexus** is a "Decentralized LinkedIn" and marketplace designed for the modern campus.
+**CampusNexus** is a "Decentralized Ecosystem" and marketplace designed for the modern campus.
 It connects students through project collaboration and a secure marketplace, all powered by the speed and transparency of the **Algorand Blockchain** and automated by AI.

 ---